Slewog/MicroDomo/README.md

 # MicroDomo APK + arduino code
-This is a code in C ++ that I wrote for my lamp controlled in bluetooth with an Arduino UNO microcontroller.
+This project comes from a training that I followed in initiation to programming and I decided thereafter to develop an application with the names of the ASBL to complete the projects.

 # Content :
 - APK.